darylfragata/acg-rebuild/README.md

+#This is for A Cloud Guru AWS Infra rebuild once access is expired.

-# Multi-Account AWS Infrastructure as Code
+# Multi-Account AWS Structure Infrastructure as Code

 ## Overview
 This repository automates the rebuild of AWS cloud resources, particularly in ACG, where resources expire after 4 or 8 hours.
 It follows a modular approach with environment-specific configurations and reusable modules to manage a multi-account AWS infrastructure setup.